Graph Query Language: GSQL

 which allow subsets of a graph to have role-based access control.
 Multigraphs are important for enterprise-scale graphs that need fine-grain access control for different users.

-Morpheus: multiple graphs and composable graph queries in Apache Spark
+Morpheus

 The opencypher Morpheus project implements Cypher for Apache Spark users.
 Commencing in 2016, this project originally ran alongside three related efforts, in which Morpheus designers also took part: SQL/PGQ, G-CORE and design of Cypher extensions for querying and constructing multiple graphs.
 The Morpheus project acted as a testbed for extensions to Cypher (known as "Cypher 10") in the two areas of graph DDL and query language extensions.